WU-RDS/MRDA2021/16-FAQ.md

 In this section, we provide answers to questions that students of previous cohorts encountered.
 We grouped the answers by topic and hope that you will find the answers useful.

 ## Common error messages {-}

 ### A general note on error messages {-}

 <img src="./images/off_on.jpg" width="40%" style="display: block; margin: auto;" />

 We usually load data into a `data.frame` in our R Session (e.g., from a CSV file using `data <- read.csv("file.csv")`).
 It is important to note that this `data.frame` is not the original data file, but just a copy of the file that is stored on the hard drive.
 This means that any changes we make to the `data.frame` are **not** persistent/permanent and are **not** written to the original file (unless it is overwritten explicitly by using e.g., `write.csv(data, "file.csv")`, which we usually don't do).
 Therefore, it is important to write all commands in an R/Rmd file such that we can re-run the analysis the next time we open R and reproduce the results.
 This also means that if you cannot solve an issue using the suggested solutions to specific error messages mentioned on this page, it is completely safe to restart R or delete variables from the Global Environment.
-You just have to re-run our code to get the variables and results back.
+You just have to re-run the code to get the variables and results back.
 Therefore, your code files should always be fully reproducible using only the R/Rmd and data files.
 In addition your R/Rmd files should run linearly from the first to the last line and should not depend on "jumping" back and forth.
-The files that you obtain from us from this course are examples of reproducible files and in case you a stuck with a problem at a certain point, you can just save the code file and run it again up until the point where you were before the error occurred.
+The files that you obtain from us from this course are examples of reproducible files and in case you are stuck with a problem at a certain point, you can just save the code file and run it again up until the point where you were before the error occurred.

 This means that a general procedure for dealing with errors that cannot be solved in any other way would be as follows: